mezis/mezis.github.com/_posts/2014-10-17-learning-to-rank-1.md

 If you're never heard of them, an Artificial neural network (ANN) is a function which maps a tuple of numbers to another (i.e.  in
-\\(\mathbb{R}^n\to\mathbb{R}^p\\)), can model arbitraly complex data sets with arbitrary precision, and has known techniques to fit the momdel to the data.
+\\(\mathbb{R}^n\to\mathbb{R}^p\\)), can model arbitraly complex data sets with arbitrary precision, and has known techniques to fit the model to the data.
 It's also an example of [biomimetism](https://en.wikipedia.org/wiki/Biomimetics) as it takes inspiration from the workings of the brain.